 Exclusions or limitations of liability towards consumers are generally unenforceable under French law.

-As a general rule, limitations on liability can be enforced to a broad extent if individually negotiated (unless damages are due to willful intent).
+As a general rule, limitations on liability can be enforced to a broad extent if negotiated individually (unless damages are due to willful intent).
 The ability to validly limit liability in general terms in conditions is, however, very restricted (B2C and B2B).

 Damage claims under (unrestricted) statutory law generally include indirect and even unforeseeable damages.
-Thus, it is – at least in individually negotiated contracts – quite usual to agree on a liability cap caused by slight and gross negligence.
+Thus, it is – at least in individually negotiated contracts – quite usual to agree on a liability cap for slight and gross negligence.
 Claims directly based on the specific Product Liability Act (Produkthaftungsgesetz) cannot be excluded or restricted.

 It is customary for sellers to exclude indirect damages (including consequential, incidental and special damages), but the exclusions/ limitations of liability for death or personal injury resulting from negligence are not enforceable in either business or consumer contracts.